 - HELO – Identifies the client to the server, fully qualified domain name, only sent once per session

-- MAIL – Initiate a message transfer, fully qualified domain of originator
+- MAIL – Initiate a message transfer, the fully qualified domain of the originator

 - DATA – send data line by line